RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 LPUSH bike:colors "Red"
 ```

 When creating a list, there's a short cut to the above examples.
-Both `LPUSH` and `RPUSH` accept a variable number of argments (variadic), so you can create the entire list with a single command.
+Both `LPUSH` and `RPUSH` accept a variable number of arguments (variadic), so you can create the entire list with a single command.
 The number of added elements is returned.

 ```redis Add multiple elements
 DEL bike:colors